Grabber/framelet/README.md

-# Framelet - the lighweight messaging library
+# Framelet - the lighweight messaging library for iframes

 ```
   ______                        _      _